-Note: This is a guest post from Zoë Kim of The Minimalist Plate.
+Note: This is a guest post from Zoë Kim of Raising Simple.

 Seven years ago, my husband was in the military.
 During one deployment to Africa, despite our careful planning, the kids and I were left alone to pack up and move everything while he was gone.